rikkimongoose/JSonCmp/README.md

 ====
 It started from a bug in a huge web project with UI based on [Ext.JS](http://www.sencha.com/products/extjs).
 The settings window asked me to save changes even if I didn't change anything.

 Why did it happen?
 After a half of hous I've found the reason.
-The old and the new options objects were Ext.js-generated objects, serialized to JSon strings.
+The old and the new options objects were Ext.js-generated objects, serialized to JSON strings.
 There were almost the same, but the *order of params was differen*.
 String comparation for them returned false, that was definitely *wrong*.

 The first version was released to fix this bug.
 But I've decide to proceed my research, because comparation in JavaScript isn't as easy as in strongly-typed languages.

 What if I compare 2 objects, generated separately, but with same values in same properties?
 Or 2 arrays with different objects?
 Or...?

 That's why I've started this project.
-It's called JSonCmp, but now it supports much more then JSon's.
+It's called JSonCmp, but now it supports much more then JSON's.

 Versions
 ====